UF-CISE-Surflab/blender-polyhedral-splines/README.md

   <img src="img_readme/unsupport-highlight-1.png" width="325" />
 </p>

 > If fixing connectivity is tricky: one step of Catmull-Clark subdivision always yields a supported configuration

+> The single subdivision step will be applied automatically if any unsupported configuration is detected.

 &nbsp;